exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 Dialog fields are the Granite UI / Touch UI entities usually built around an HTTP web form element (`<input>`).
 Granite UI provides a vast scope of dialog elements, such as text fields, RTEs, date pickers, path pickers, etc.

-<small>All of these are generally referred to as "widgets" in the document below, despite the fact that the Granite UI documentation would most of the time name them "components".
-Our special naming is introduced not to mix up the components as "building bricks" of a dialog with "true" AEM components that represent a Java backend _plus_ the package folder.</small>
+<small>All of these are generally referred to as "widgets" in the document below, although the Granite UI documentation
+would most of the time name them "components."
+Our special naming is introduced not to mix up the components as " building bricks" of a dialog with "true" AEM components that represent a Java backend _plus_ the package folder.</small>

 The ToolKit makes use of `@DialogField` annotation and the set of specific annotations, such as `@TextField`, `@Checkbox`, `@DatePicker`, etc., as discussed further below.
 They can be applied to either a class field or a method (methods of both class and interface are supported).